ZGZOO/ukuAlong/README.md

 | :---: | :---: | :---: |
 | coverId | Number | unique ID for each cover |

-Heart Button
+Heart Button (just a variable to control it. eg: isFave)

-- For the showing of the heart button, I think we have to check if a certain cover is inside the array of the current user's favorites array.
-If so, then the heart is red.
-If not, the heart is white.
+- For the functionality of the heart button, I think we implement like this: If the user clicks the white heart, and the cover is added to the user's favorites array.
+If the user clicks the red heart, and the cover is removed from the user's favorites array.
-- For the functionality of the heart button, I think we implement like this: Heart default is white.
-If the user clicks the white heart, it will turn red, and the cover is added to the user's favorites array.
-If the user clicks the red heart, it will turn white, and the cover is removed from the user's favorites array.
+- For the showing of the heart button, I think we just have a boolean (isFave) to control it's color.
+We need to check if a certain cover is inside the array of the current user's favorites array.
+If yes (then isFave == true), then the heart is red.
+If no (then isFave == false), the heart is white.

 #### Unsolved questions: